 Mix your desired grass seed with topsoil.
 Use two parts seed to one part soil.

 Divide the grass seed mix in half.
 Seed the slope, using about 4 pounds of seed per 1,000 square feet.
-Use a mechanical seeder or seed by hand.
+Use a mechanical seeder or seed by hand; whichever you prefer.
 Cross the area, going in one direction and scattering half the seed evenly.
 Repeat the process, going in a perpendicular direction, until the remainder of the seed is disbursed.
+Try to make sure the coverage is as uniform as possible so that when the seed sprouts the lawn will grow in fully.

-Rake across the seeded slope lightly to cover it with soil, protect the seed from birds and ensure good seed-to-ground contact.
-Make sure the soil is not too thick -- less than 1 inch is sufficient.
+Rake across the seeded slope lightly to cover it with soil.
+This helps to protect the seed from birds and also ensures good seed-to-ground contact, which will help keep it from washing away.
+Make sure the soil is not too thick — less than 1 inch is sufficient.
 Follow by watering lightly, avoiding puddles of water.
+The ground should be moistened, not saturated.

 Water grass daily to twice a day; use enough water to keep the top inch or two of soil moist (not soggy).
-Continue watering new grass regularly, even after it sprouts and the covering is removed, to help it survive until it is well established.
+This is important because it helps encourage root growth, which ultimately means healthy grass.
+Continue watering the new grass regularly, even after it sprouts and the covering is removed, to help it survive until it is well established.
 Apply a fertilizer 30 days after planting, if planted in spring, and again in fall.
-Wait until spring to fertilize if the grass was planted in fall.
+Wait until spring to fertilize if the grass was planted in the fall.

 Karie Lapham Fay